Hypotonia – Floppy Infant Syndrome

 Although there is no cure for the underlying neurological injury, children with hypotonia can benefit greatly from consistent, physical, occupational and speech therapy.
 Therapy offers the venue to strengthen diminished or hypotonic muscle groups, and in some cases prevent muscular atrophy and contractures of the affected joints.
 In some cases therapy can help the brain establish new and different pathways to help facilitate and improve a specific motor function.

 - The prevention and management of hypotonia or any movement disorder requires a team approach.
-Parents are the core of that team and communication and continuity are key.
+Parents are the core of that team, and communication and continuity are key.
 Put together a good team.
-Ideally medical professionals with special needs experience would be preferred but that’s not always possible.
-Find providers you can communicate easily with, that respect your knowledge as the parent and that you can establish a rapport and continuity with.
+Ideally medical professionals with special needs experience would be preferred, but that’s not always possible.
+Find providers you can communicate with easily, that respect your knowledge as the parent, and that you can establish a rapport and continuity with.